chanino/aws-lambda-embedding-server/README.md

     --architectures arm64
 ```

 Adjust memory and timeout settings as needed.
-This example sets the memory to 3584 and the timeout to 30 seconds.
+This example sets the memory to 3584 and the timeout to 30 seconds which appears to have reasonable performance.
 ```bash
 aws lambda update-function-configuration --function-name "$FUNCTION_NAME" \
     --memory-size 3584 \